freshplanet/ANE-Burstly/README.md

-Air Native Extension for Burstly (iOS + Android)
+Air Native Extension for Burstly SkyRocket (iOS + Android)
 ======================================

-This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for [Burstly](http://burstly.com) SDK on iOS and Android.
+This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for [Burstly SkyRocket](http://www.skyrocketapp.com/) SDK on iOS and Android.
 It has been developed by [FreshPlanet](http://freshplanet.com) and is used in the game [SongPop](http://songpop.fm).

-Burstly SDK
+SkyRocket SDK
 --------

-This ANE includes the following versions of the Burstly SDK:
+This ANE includes the following versions of the SkyRocket SDK:
-* iOS: 1.40
+* iOS: 2.5
-* Android: 1.24
+* Android: 1.33

 It only supports displaying a bottom banner and/or a fullscreen interstitial.